9 Fabulous Things to Do in Fez,Morocco

 Find food vendors in every other corner, all selling carrots, fresh mint, radishes and citrus fruits.
 Spice merchants are particularly interesting, and you can find them just by the pleasing scents coming out their woven sacks.

 Walk around and you’ll find more than raw ingredients and spices.
 Paper-thin Msemen pancakes, steamy harira chickpea soups, chermoula marinated sardines, and almond pastries are authentic culinary treasures.
 Walk towards the Achabine neighborhood for the most impressive collection of food vendors in the city.
+Anywhere you go, really, in Fez, you’ll find some of the best food in Morocco.

 Fine Dining at Le Palaise de Fez